SukhdevThukral/75Percent/README.md

 ## the rough edges (that im supposed to work on)

 - attendace tracking resets on every single app reload
-- no actual backend for the app its all local as of now
+- no actual backend for the app its absolutely local as of now

 ## LICENSE